Project Management 101: Increasing Your Billable Hours

 For essential, non-billable tasks like drafting proposals, search for ways to make the process more efficient.
 Automate the processes that can be automated, and figure out ways you can do other tasks faster without compromising the quality of work.

-To get a quick overview of how your business is performing and how much time is spent on specific tasks, create a project tracking dashboard.
+To get a quick overview of how your business is performing and how much time is spent on specific tasks, create a project dashboard.

 Planning the time